spektraldevelopment/spektraltools/README.md

 ------

 #### Description
-Queries an array and returns the results either in a single value or array depending on how many times the value was found
+Queries an array and returns the results either in a single value or array depending on how many times the value was found, returns false if no instance was found

 #### Arguments
 array: `Array` - The array you want to check
 value: `Various` - The value you want to find

 ##### Returns
-`Various or Array`
+`Various, Array, or Boolean`

 ##### Example